-French lentils and quinoa, rolled together with lots of mushrooms, garden veggies and a kick from a Chipotle seasoning!
+Vegan Meatball Recipe, made from French lentils, quinoa, lots of mushrooms, garden veggies and a kick of Chipotle seasoning, is for everyone!

 Healthy vegan meatballs are loaded with flavor and substance.
 Even a meat lover will be fooled by these healthy vegan meatballs!
 Several years ago my daughter stopped eating meat.
 She had developed some digestion issues and decided to give her body a break.
 I tried making these vegan meatballs for her, during a family gathering, while everyone else had the choice of my yummy lamb meatballs.
 Who’d a thought the vegan meatballs would disappear first, and no… she didn’t eat them all!

 I’m always amazed that nearly every country around the world has some form of a meatball, fishball or legume-ball.
 When I discovered how substantial legumes could be, when cooked with lots of herbs and spices and then ground, they looked almost like ground meat.
 A vegan meatball is not just made with veggies, it’s just not made with meat.